Courses Offered by Theatre and Dance

 • THE 417 Teaching of Speech and Theatre

-Prerequisite: EDC 350, SPE 340, EDT 365, 12 hours in communication and 12 hours in theatre, and admitted to Teacher Education.
+Prerequisite: EDC 350 and EDT 365 and SPE 340; and 12 hours in communication; and 12 hours in theatre; and admitted to Teacher Education.

 Scope and objectives of the speech and theatre program in secondary schools; organization and administration of curricular and co-curricular programs; general instruction methodology.
 Completion of Checkpoint II for the Professional Portfolio is a component of this course.
 This course is recommended to be completed the fall semester before supervised teaching.
 Credited only on BSEd (Secondary).
-A grade of "C" or better is required in this course in order to take THE 490 or THE 491.
+A C grade or better is required in this course in order to take THE 490 or THE 491.
 Cannot be taken Pass/Not Pass.
 Identical with COM 417.
 Cannot receive credit for both THE 417 and COM 417.

 Credit hoursLecture contact hoursLab contact hoursTypically offered